 In separate heat-proof bowls, pour pickling liquid over vegetables.
 Let cool to room temperature, then seal vegetables, completely submerged in liquid, in tupperware or a mason jar.

-*A variety of vinegars can be used for pickling,Â my other favorites include champagne, rice and red wine vinegar.
-A combination of two vinegars can also be used, as long at the ratio remains the same.
+*My other favorite vinegars include champagne, rice and red wine vinegar.
+A combination of two vinegars can also be used, as long at the volume equals one cup, and/or the ratio of vinegar/water to sugar remains the same.